 Answer: c) The magnitude of the induced electromotive force (EMF) in a coil is affected by the strength of the magnetic field, the speed of relative motion between the coil and the magnetic field, and the resistance of the coil.
 These factors collectively determine the strength of the induced EMF in the coil during electromagnetic induction.

-A stronger magnetic field and faster motion leads to a larger induced EMF. results in a higher induced EMF.
+A stronger magnetic field and faster motion lead to a larger induced EMF. results in a higher induced EMF.

 Coil resistance impacts the induced current.
 More coil resistance means less induced current for the same EMF.